camunda/camunda-modeler/docs/element-templates/README.md

+> The feature Element Templates may be subject to change in the future.
+As an example, this may lead to changes in the way you configure templates in JSON.

 # Element Templates

 Element templates allow you create pre-defined configurations for BPMN elements such as service and user tasks.
 Once applied via the properties panel they provide configured custom inputs to the user.